Support

 Beyond stopping bad things, this legislation will help more young people grow into thriving and successful adults.
 It’s been my experience of managing people and teams that social and emotional intelligence is a huge factor in how well someone can do their job.
 Any education that has young people learning these skills is a plus for our communities.”

-— Joe Kriesberg, Boston, MA, Former President of the Mass Assoc. of Community Development Corporations.
+— Joe Kriesberg, Boston, MA, CEO of MassINC, Former President of the Mass Assoc. of Community Development Corporations.

 “It’s not sports per se that builds vital character traits, including appreciation for others, the capacity to work in teams and persistence.
 But sports when guided by thoughtful social and emotional learning curriculum can help build these vital capacities.
 These curricula can also reduce all sorts of harmful behaviors and biases among both coaches and children.
 I support An Act to Remodel Public School Athletics through Social Emotional Learning (S.247/HD.686).”